 Many businesses still have a long way to go when it comes to diversity and representation at work.

-Taking gender diversity as an example, roughly 50% of the global population is female, yet in many industries women from the board room.
+Taking gender diversity as an example, roughly 50% of the global population is female, yet in many industries women remain noticeably absent from the board room.
 The industries where they are represented or even in the majority, tend to be areas where the gender pay gap is largest.
 Even the relatively new tech industry is not free from inequality with Google employees around the world taking part in a female led walk out in 2018.

 It doesn’t get much better in other areas of diversity.
 Global statistics from the United Nations show 50-70% of people with disabilities in developed countries are unemployed; this increases to as much as 90% in developing countries.